Name: Chausova Oksana Borisovna

 Articles of Criminal Code of Russian Federation: 282.2 (2)

-Time spent in prison: 2 day in a temporary detention facility, 177 day in a pre-trial detention, 202 day Under house arrest
+Time spent in prison: 2 day in a temporary detention facility, 175 day in a pre-trial detention, 202 day Under house arrest, 107 day in prison

-Sentence: imprisonment for a term of 2 years and 6 months with deprivation of the right to engage in activities related to the placement of appeals and other materials in public information and telecommunication networks, including the Internet, for a term of 2 years, with restriction of liberty for a term of 6 months with imprisonment in a general regime correctional colony
+Sentence: imprisonment for a term of 1 year 10 months with deprivation of the right to engage in activities related to leadership and participation in the work of public and religious organizations and associations, for a term of 2 years, with restriction of liberty for a term of 6 months, with serving a sentence in the form of imprisonment in a general regime penal colony

 Biography